aj0strow/json-sml/README.md

 # json-sml

-Still need to account for arbitrary whitespce.
 So far the following works:

 ```sml
 use "parser.sml";